-Dr. Gokhan Yildirim is Associate Professor of Marketing at Imperial College Business School.
-His research interests lie primarily in the domain of return on marketing investment.
-In particular, he examines strategic marketing problems such as long-term effectiveness of digital and non-digital marketing efforts, marketing resource allocation in cross-channel environments, and linking consumer mindset metrics to financial performance.
-He uses applied time-series econometrics and dynamic programming tools to offer managerially relevant insights on these topics.
+Dr. Gokhan Yildirim is an associate professor of marketing at Imperial College Business School.
+His research is at the intersection of marketing effectiveness, metrics and models.
+Specifically, his research concerns the short- and long-term effectiveness of digital and non-digital marketing activities, cross-channel marketing resource allocation, and consumer attitudinal metrics for guiding marketing decisions.
+He uses applied time-series econometrics and dynamic programming tools to offer managerial insights in these areas.

-Gokhan’s work appeared in top tier journals of the field such as Journal of Marketing, Marketing Science and International Journal of Research in Marketing.
-He is the recipient of the 2018 ISMS-MSI Gary Lilien Practice Prize award.
-His academic work was presented in the major conferences of the field such as Theory and Practice in Marketing (TPM), INFORMS Marketing Science, Marketing Dynamics and EMAC.
+Gokhan’s work has appeared in leading journals of the field such as the Journal of Marketing, Marketing Science and the International Journal of Research in Marketing.
+He is the recipient of the prestigious awards such as Amazon Research Awards in Advertising, ISMS-MSI Gary Lilien Practice Prize Competition award and Marketing Science Institute research award.
+His academic work was presented in the major conferences of the field such as INFORMS Marketing Science, Theory and Practice in Marketing (TPM), Marketing Dynamics and EMAC.

-His research has been sponsored by several research grants from Wharton Customer Analytics Initiative (WCAI), Marketing Science Institute, AiMark, and Spanish Ministry of Science and Innovation.
-With his co-authors, he was the grant recipient for the Marketing Science Institute Research Competition on “Communication and Branding in a Digital Era".
+His research has been sponsored by several research grants from Amazon, Wharton Customer Analytics Initiative (WCAI), Marketing Science Institute, AiMark, and Spanish Ministry of Science and Innovation.

-He received his Ph.D. in Business Administration and Quantitative Methods with a major in Marketing from Carlos III University, Madrid.
+He received his Ph.D. in Business Administration and Quantitative Methods with a specialization in marketing from Carlos III University, Madrid.
 He holds a B.A. degree in Business Administration from Marmara University, Istanbul, Turkey.

-Previously, Gokhan taught Digital Marketing, Marketing Research Methods, Forecasting, and Business Analytics courses at undergraduate and graduate levels.
-At Imperial, Gokhan teaches on the executive MBA, Msc Business Analytics and Msc Strategic Marketing programs.
+At Imperial, Gokhan teaches on the executive MBA, MSc Business Analytics and MSc Strategic Marketing programmes.

 et al., 2018, App popularity: where in the world are consumers most sensitive to price and user ratings?, Journal of Marketing, Vol:82, ISSN:1547-7185, Pages:20-44